Filipino Nurse Canada Immigration via Express Entry 2026

 Three structural advantages are converging:

 Category-based selection prioritizes healthcare: Registered Nurses (NOC 31301) are explicitly targeted in healthcare draws.
-The 2026 cut-offs of 462-476 are achievable for most Filipino nurses with CLB 9 scores.
+The 2026 cut-offs of 462-476 may be competitive for Filipino nurses with CLB 9 scores, depending on the complete CRS profile.

-The 12-month experience rule works in your favor: IRCC now requires 12 months of work experience within the last three years.
-Filipino nurses actively working — whether in the Philippines, Saudi Arabia, Singapore, or the UAE — easily meet this threshold.
+The 12-month experience rule works in your favor: The healthcare category reports 12 months of qualifying experience within the last three years, while the underlying Express Entry program minimums still differ.
+Filipino nurses actively working — whether in the Philippines, Saudi Arabia, Singapore, or the UAE — may meet the applicable threshold.

 Provincial demand is surging: A 66% increase in PNP allocations (91,500 spots in 2026) means provinces like Nova Scotia, Alberta, and Ontario are actively competing for Filipino nursing talent.